Ceva24/image-resizer/README.md

 # image-resizer

-A small script I wrote to automate some standard PNG resizing.
+A small script to automate some standard PNG resizing that I used to do to fit on a blog.